-Processing and formulation (Solid materials: from formulation to service life)
+Solid materials: from formulation to service life

-Mots clés : multimaterials, coatings, mechanical stability, tribology, rheology, adhesion, formulation
+Key words: multimaterials, coatings, mechanical stability, tribology, rheology, adhesion, formulation

-Responsible : Polina Volovitch Maître de conférences Chimie ParisTech polina.volovitch@chimieparistech.psl.eu
+Responsible: Polina Volovitch Associate Professor Chimie ParisTech polina.volovitch@chimieparistech.psl.eu

-ECTS : Cours TD ТР Tutorat Modalités d'évaluation : 15h
+ECTS: Cours TD TP Tutorat Modalités d'évaluation : 1Eh

-This course introduces solid materials and multilateral assemblies relevant to real applications, from the formulation to durability evaluation and control on the examples from aerospace, steel, automotive, paint and building industries.
-Physicochemical and mechanical aspects of durability of ceramics, polymers and multi-material assemblies are reviewed with introduction of the concepts from rheology, tribology and adhesion science.
+This course introduces solid materials and multilateral assemblies relevant to real applications, from the formulation to durability evaluation and control on the examples from aerospace, steel, automotive, paint, cosmetics and building industries.
+Physicochemical and mechanical aspects of durability of ceramics, polymers, metals and multi-material assemblies are reviewed with introduction of the concepts from rheology, tribology and adhesion science.
 Selected analytical methodologies and industrial qualification tests relevant for these materials are presented.

-The intentions of this class are
+The intentions of this class are:

-1) to extend the knowledge of our students about the relation between the chemical composition, processing, mechanical properties and durability, which are limited in general syllabus to steel and Al alloys, to other solid materials and assemblies (including polymers, ceramics, multi-materials) on the examples from real systems in different industries.

-2) to illustrate the relations between different courses (materials, physical chemistry, organic chemistry, analytical chemistry) and their application to problems solution.

-3) To introduce new concepts (tribology, rheology, adhesion) which are omitted in the cursus of our school but are present in the major part of engineering schools in order make our students more competitive.
+- 1) to extend the knowledge about the relation "chemical composition-processing-mechanical properties-durability", limited in general syllabus to steel and Al alloys, to other solid materials and assemblies (including polymers, ceramics, multi-materials) on the examples from real systems in different industries. - 2) to illustrate the relations between different courses (materials, physical chemistry, organic chemistry, analytical chemistry) and their application to problems solution. - 3) to introduce new concepts (tribology, rheology, adhesion) which are omitted in the cursus of ENSCP but are present in the major part of engineering schools.

-Each class consists of a lecture followed by one or two problems to solve by students.
-The solution can be given in a written form (short control without negative points but with positive points) or can be made in a form of discussion with an active participation of students.
-Lectures are organized in two blocks.
+Each lecture is followed by one or two problems to solve by students.
+The solution can be given in a written form (short control without negative points but with positive points) or can be made in a discussion with an active participation of students.
+The final evaluation is an inversed class with presentations of the students on the analysis of technical / scientific publications or videos.
+Lectures are organized in two blocks: